-Senior management will undertake tours to ensure that health and safety issues are identified, assessed and managed.
+Senior management will walk the floor to ensure that health and safety issues are identified, assessed and managed.

 Systems will be in place and people will be empowered to raise health and safety concerns with management.

 2.3 Risk assessment and management